1 October 2024

 Marine Trade insurance

-By Malcolm Stewart Branch Manager
+By Malcolm Stewart Commercial Manager

 Illustration of five sailboats docked on a wooden pier extending into teal water, with a white background on the left.

-Common terms explained
+Common insurance terms explained

 When it comes to protecting your business, having solid commercial marine insurance is essential.
 However, if you’re not an insurance expert, navigating the complex terms of these policies can be a daunting task.
 While most of us have likely heard the term ‘excess’ in travel, car or home insurance before, you may not be as familiar with such words as ‘endorsement’ and ‘limits of indemnity’.